 Most developing countries are yet to regulate online gambling effectively.
 Some countries acknowledge their larger footprint and are working to ensure such gambling is more transparent and fetches tax revenue.
 Sports betting is growing at astonishing rates as smartphone usage grows globally.
 Technological advancements will undoubtedly continue to disrupt online gaming.
 This year, there is no doubt that gaming will continue to unveil more developments from a creative and regulatory standpoint.

 What To Expect In 2022

+Decentralised finance keeps growing in value, and regulatory action has to capture its scale and importance today.
 Online gaming regulation is also behind the times in many countries.
-Regulators like the UK’s Financial Conduct Authority (FCA) continue to research how to regulate a constantly changing industry.
-Some of this action will include ways to regulate sports betting.
+Regulators like the UK’s Financial Conduct Authority (FCA) continue researching how to regulate a constantly changing industry.
+Some of these actions will include ways to regulate sports betting.
 The goal is to prevent underage betting and gambling addiction which are problems in modern society.

 To Wrap It Up